-The purpose of this section is to document the details and protocols intended to address the data gaps for the further assessment of contaminants in on-site soil and groundwater.
-To accomplish this, HydroTech will install and sample monitoring wells with soil sampling utilizing Hollow Stem Auger by Geoprobe at target locations within the Site, where soil and groundwater interface was historically encountered.
-Select soil and groundwater samples will be analyzed via approved analytical methods, and all laboratory results will be evaluated and documented along with all relevant historical data in a Remedial Investigation Report.
+The purpose of this section is to document the details and protocols intended to address the data gaps for the further assessment of contaminants in on-site soil, groundwater and soil vapor and to evaluate the source and extent of impacts to soil vapors across the Site.
+To accomplish this, HydroTech will install and sample soil probes and monitoring wells utilizing Hollow Stem Auger by Geoprobe at target locations within the Site, specifically within and around a former auto repair shop in the central portion of the Site and also where soil and groundwater interface was historically encountered beneath the Site.
+In addition, soil vapor probes will be installed on-site utilizing Geoprobe direct-push technology.
+Select soil, groundwater and soil vapor samples will be analyzed via approved analytical methods, and all laboratory results will be evaluated and documented along with all relevant historical data in a Remedial Investigation Report.
 All these activities will be implemented consistent with a NYSDEC BCP Citizen Participation Plan (CPP) and in accordance with a site-specific Health and Safety Plan (HASP) and a Community Air Monitoring Plan (CAMP).
 CAMP data will be reported to the NYSDEC and NYSDOH via daily reports describing any CAMP exceedances and actions taken to correct the issue.
 Contaminated soil and water generated during an investigation will be containerized in DOTapproved 55-gallon drums and will be subject to waste characterization sampling consistent with disposal facilities requirements.
 Appendix A provides a Sitespecific HASP.
 Appendix B provides a Site-specific CAMP.

 The fieldwork for this investigation will be performed following the demolition activities of existing structures, which are anticipated after Site enrollment in the BCP.
 Prior to the performance of the fieldwork, a public utility mark-out will be requested from the New York City-Long Island One-Call Center.
-All work will also be coordinated with representatives of the NYSDEC.
+All work will also be coordinated with representatives of NYSDEC.